leonlevitate/Bookmark-Manager/README.md

 # Bookmark-Manager

-This project allowed me to build a web application and implement a PostgreSQL database.
+This project allowed me to develop my skills building a web application and implement a PostgreSQL database.
 ## User Stories / Requirements
 ```
 As a time-pressed user